cjdbarlow/bedside-notebook/anaesthesia/periop/periop-cardiac.md

 Stress testing:
 * Routine noninvasive stress testing is not useful
 * Patients with >10 METS do not require further exercise testing
 * *Reasonable* to perform pharmacological stress testing in patients at elevated risk and who have <4 METS functional capacity and it would change management
+e.g. Preoperative coronary revascularisation, medical management, or a change in surgical approach.

 Angiography: